 What Asking These Questions Upfront Actually Achieves

 Are you currently comparing solar quotes for your home?
-Describe what you have been quoted so far and I can help you think through what additional questions might be worth asking before deciding.
+Tell me what you’ve been quoted so far and I can help you work through what else is worth asking before you decide.